rgeissen/trusted-data-agent/README.md

 ---

-## The Heart of the Application - The Optimizer
+## The Heart of the Application - The Engine & its Fusion Optimizer

 The Trusted Data Agent is engineered to be far more than a simple LLM wrapper.
-Its revolutionary core is the **Optimizer**, a multi-layered engine designed for resilient, intelligent, and efficient task execution in complex enterprise environments.
+Its revolutionary core is the **Fusion Optimizer**, a multi-layered engine designed for resilient, intelligent, and efficient task execution in complex enterprise environments.
 It transforms the agent from a mere tool into a reliable analytical partner.

 ### The Multi-Layered Planning Process